 - To make a list of paragraph styles available in the Conversion Rule (see below)

-A Conversion Rule is a list in which each Digital article component is mapped with a Print article component, a paragraph style name, and one or more character style names.
+A Conversion Rule is a list in which each Digital article component is mapped with a Print article component, a paragraph style name, and one or more character style names (for styling text in bold and/or italic).
 These style names are derived from an article template.

 This tells the system that the content of the Digital article component should be added to the mapped Print article component, that a paragraph style with the chosen name should be applied to that content and that any text in bold and/or italic should be styled using a specific character style.